jftuga/universe/parse_centos7_server_install.md

 - Follow this guide, "MongoDB 3.2.x SSL with Letsencrypt"
 - https://gist.github.com/leommoore/1e773a7d230ca4bbe1c2
 - Do not install the LetsEncrypt software with this method
-- Start at the "download IdenTrust DST" section
+- Instead, start at the "download IdenTrust DST" section
+- In mongod.conf, add the ssl: stanza as directed
+- In mongod.conf, comment out this line: bindIp: 127.0.0.1
+- service mongod restart

 ## Export your data from parse.com